Moon landing: Early Soviet uncrewed lunar missions (1958–1965)

 After the fall of the Soviet Union in 1991, historical records were released to allow the true accounting of Soviet lunar efforts.
 Unlike the U.S. tradition of assigning a particular mission name in advance of a launch, the Soviets assigned a public "Luna" mission number only if a launch resulted in a spacecraft going beyond Earth orbit.
 The policy had the effect of hiding Soviet Moon mission failures from public view.
 If the attempt failed in Earth orbit before departing for the Moon, it was frequently (but not always) given a "Sputnik" or "Cosmos" Earth-orbit mission number to hide its purpose.
 Launch explosions were not acknowledged at all.

 Early U.S. uncrewed lunar missions (1958–1965)

-In contrast to Soviet lunar exploration triumphs in 1959, success eluded initial U.S. efforts to reach the Moon with the Pioneer and Ranger programs.
-Fifteen consecutive U.S. uncrewed lunar missions over a six-year period from 1958 to 1964 all failed their primary photographic missions; however, Rangers 4 and 6 successfully repeated the Soviet lunar impacts as part of their secondary missions.
+The U.S. was not able to reach the Moon with the Pioneer and Ranger programs, with fifteen consecutive U.S. uncrewed lunar missions from 1958 to 1964 failing their primary photographic missions.
+However, Rangers 4 and 6 successfully repeated the Soviet lunar impacts as part of their secondary missions.

-Failures included three U.S. attempts in 1962 to hard land small seismometer packages released by the main Ranger spacecraft.
+Three U.S. missions in 1962 attempted to hard land small seismometer packages released by the main Ranger spacecraft.
 These surface packages were to use retrorockets to survive landing, unlike the parent vehicle, which was designed to deliberately crash onto the surface.
 The final three Ranger probes performed successful high altitude lunar reconnaissance photography missions during intentional crash impacts between 2.62 and 2.68 km/s.